 Anywhere on the reserve you may come across some of the resident mammals - Rabbit, Grey Squirrel, Red Fox and Muntjac.
 Nocturnal and more secretive animals - Mole, Weasel and small rodents - are more difficult to see.
 Several species of bat have been recorded, including Common and Soprano Pipistrelle, Daubenton's and Noctule.

 Hundreds of invertebrates have been recorded - butterflies and moths, dragonflies and damselflies and a host of other insects.
 Regular surveys are carried out for butterflies, dragonflies, damselflies and bees; moth trapping nights add to the list of moths found on the reserve; and the wildlife pond and stream are surveyed for aquatic species.

-Detailed records of all the species that are found on the reserve are kept in our Biological Records & Image Library.
+Detailed records of all the species that are found on the reserve are kept in our Biodiversity Records & Image Library.

 Bird sightings at the reserve are also recorded on ebird.